Image processing in DNA: Introduction

 We propose a new means of archiving images in DNA in which the missing and erroneous oligos are corrected through specialized learning methods, rather than expensive coding redundancy.
-The gist of our approach is to first aggressively quantize and compress colored images by specialized encoding methods that separately operate on the three color channels, RGB.
+The gist of our approach is to first aggressively quantize and compress colored images by specialized encoding methods that separately operate on the three color channels.
 Our quantization scheme reduces the image color pallet to $8$ intensity levels per channel, and compresses intensity levels through a combination of Hilbert-space filling curves, differential and Huffman coding.
 Given that compression may lead to catastrophic error-propagation in the presence of missing or mismatched oligos, we also introduce very sparsely spaced markers into the oligo codes in order to resynchronize positional pixel information when this is lost.
 No error-correcting redundancy is added to the pool in order to further save in synthesis cost, and instead, the retrieved corrupted images are subjected to specialized image processing techniques that lead to barely distorted outputs.
-Our scheme combines automatic detection of discolorations in images with inpainting based on EdgeConnect~\cite{nazeri2019edgeconnect} and smoothing via bilateral filtering~\cite{tomasi1998bilateral}.
-We experimentally tested our proposed DNA image processing scheme on a pool of $11,826$ oligos of length $196$ basepairs each, purchased from Integrated DNA Technologies (IDT).
+Our scheme combines automatic detection of discolorations in images with inpainting based on EdgeConnect~\cite{Nazeri_2019_ICCV} and smoothing via bilateral filtering~\cite{tomasi1998bilateral}.
+It is worth pointing out that our scheme has no commonalities with joint source-channel coding approaches for erasure channels~\cite{balakirsky1997joint} as it explicitly avoids the channel coding component.
+We experimentally tested our proposed DNA image processing scheme on a pool of $11,826$ oligos of length $196$ basepairs each.

 The paper is organized as follows.
 Section~\ref{sec:enc} contains a description of our color image encoding scheme, while Section~\ref{sec:amp} describes the oligo synthesis, amplification, image processing procedures and experimental results.